-Are you thinking of purchasing a silkworms as a pet?
+Are you thinking of purchasing silkworms as a pet?

-In this article, you will know why silkworms are potential pets both for adults and children.
+In this article, you will learn about all the reasons that silkworms are a great option for both adults and children.
 We’ll answer your most common questions, like:

 - Is a silkworm an appropriate pet for your child?